sebastienrousseau/shokunin/content/index.md

 Kaishi is the ultimate website starter template for modern and professional websites.

-This page is an example for the Shokunin (職人) static website generator.
+This page is an example for the Shokunin static website generator.
 You can use it as a template for your website or blog.
 It uses a markdown template for the content and a custom HTML theme for the layout.